 The scholarship is open to research students at CQUniversity studying Honours, Masters by Research or PhD to progress their learnings in a research topic relating to improving waterway health and/or understanding and use of waterways in the Fitzroy Basin.
 It is expected the scholarship will be used by the chosen applicant for research expenses.

-2022 will mark the sixth year the Scholarship is awarded.
+2023 marks the seventh year the Scholarship will be awarded.

 Recipients and their research areas include: